Please review the following information about the impact of COVID-19. Iowa Workforce Development will provide updates as they become available.

 Information for migrant and seasonal farm workers

 - An unemployment insurance scam that exploits the U.S. Department of Labor website www.CareerOneStop.org and UI claims filing - It has been reported that there is a posting on a Facebook group (Strictly Homebased Work)—linking to a job posting on UpWork that is soliciting call center workers—allegedly for CareerOneStop.
 The call-center script offers to help people file a UI claim for a fee of $49.50.
 The script directs the call-center workers to say they are calling on “behalf of CareerOneStop which is a product of the USDOL/ETA.”
 This is a scam.
-Customers are not charged to file a UI Claim
+Customers are not charged to file a UI Claim, so this is how the information is compromised.

 File for Unemployment insurance benefits